elvah-hub/charge-sdk-ios/README.md

 You can find an example project in the `Examples` directory of this repository.

 ## Glossary

-- **Site**: A place with one or more charge points to charge an electric car at.
+- **Charge Site**: A place with one or more charge points to charge an electric car at.
 - **Charge Point**: A plug used to charge an electric car.
-- **ChargeOffer**: A charge point with attached pricing information.
+- **Charge Offer**: A charge point with attached pricing information.
-- **Campaign**: A site with a list of deals attached to it.
+- **Campaign**: A period of time with special pricing conditions for a charge point.
 - **Charge Session**: An instance of charging an electric car at a charge point.

 ## Support